emmettFC/selected-projects/regionalization/README.md

-# Data Driven Yale: Analytical Regionalization for Homogenous Urban Centers
+# Analytical regionalization & land use classification:
-## Using weibo check-in data to develop land use classification for Beijing
+## Using social media data to map land use in homogenous urban centers

+Analytical regionalization & land use classification:
+Using social media data to map land use in homogenous urban centers

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/VAproject/admin/assets/jan24-states-progress-map.png)